Pseudomonas folliculitis L08.8

 This section has been translated automatically.

-Strongly pruritic, follicularly accentuated, maculopapular, also pustular dermatitis with accentuation of the runpf and here especially of the lateral throax sections.
+Severely itchy, follicularly accentuated, maculopapular, also pustular dermatitis with emphasis on the trunk and here especially the lateral sections of the thorax.

 Association with fever, pharyngitis, conjunctivitis, mastitis (painful) and painful axillary lymphadenopathy (bacterial toxin effect), nausea and vomiting.

-Less common is the simultaneous occurrence of painful papules and nodules on the palms and/or soles of the feet (whirl-pool dermatitis with "hot hands/feet - see also hot-foot syndrome).
+Less common is the simultaneous occurrence of painful papules and nodules on the palms of the hands and/or soles of the feet (whirl-pool dermatitis with "hot hands/feet - see also hot foot syndrome).

 Differential diagnosis